Photovoltaic mounting system: Ground

 Ground mounts are normally consist of steel held in concrete with aluminum rails holding up aluminum modules.
 There are ground mounts at the residential and commercial levels, but the systems are simply smaller and the number of PV modules per column may be less (e.g. 3).
-In some regions like North America there is evidence that wood-based ground mounted PV racking (both fixed tilt and variable tilt angles) can be less expensive than conventional metal racks.
+In some regions like North America there is evidence that wood-based ground mounted PV racking (both fixed tilt, raised fixed tilt for trellis-based PV and variable tilt angles) can be less expensive than conventional metal racks.
 This is not true globally, as for example in Togo, metal racks still cost less per installed unit power even with a lower tilt angle allowing for smaller wood beams.
+The relative price of wood to metal radically shifts the optimal PV racking material throughout the world.
+This can change as wood prices have been very volatile.

 Canopy

 Solar panels can be mounted on elevated racking so they can share space with other land uses, such as parking lots.
 These can provide shade for cars and reduce additional land use, but considerably more expensive than conventional ground-mounted systems due to the more extensive steel posts, footings and racks, as well as additional labor costs.
 This can be reduced somewhat by using lower cost building materials like wood.
 PV canopies over parking lots can be used to provide electricity for charging electric vehicles.
 There is substantial potential area for PV on parking lots.
 As for example, there is a potential 3.1 MW for PV and 100 EV charging stations per U.S. Walmart Supercenter.
 Popular Science reports that solar canopies built above parking lots are an increasingly common sight around the U.S.— installed at university campuses, airports, and lots near commercial office buildings.
 France, however, is requiring all large parking lots to be covered by solar panels.

 Different canopy structures can also be used for agrivoltaics.